jajorda2/neuralrapper/README.md

 * In `model.py`, change the variable `train_mode` to `True`

-* Run the program with `python model.py`, and allow training to finish.
+* Run the program with `python3 model.py`, and allow training to finish.

 ### Generating raps

 * In `model.py`, if you've trained a new network, the variable `train_mode` will be `True`, set this back to `False`

-* Run the program with `python model.py`
+* Run the program with `python3 model.py`

 * The rap will be written to the output of your terminal, and also to a file called `neural_rap.txt`